taoky/gitkeeper/README.md

 `PARALLEL` defaults to 8.

 A special name, `.`, could be used to represent the current directory repo if it exists in config file.
+This means that you could set `alias gitk="gitkeeper vcs ."` and enjoy `gitk` same as how you use `git` before.

 ## Example